dward2/BME547/Resources/Git/git_concepts.md

 staging area, but does not delete it from the working directory.
 This is the opposite of `git add`.

-## Removing a file from Repository
+## Removing a File from Repository
 Let's say that you accidentally added a file to the repository with a commit.
 The safest way to remove it is as follows.